machinat/sociably/website/docs/getting-started.md

 ### Start Dev Server

-During development, use `npm run dev` command to start server in development mode.
+During development, use the `npm run dev` command to start the server in dev mode.
 The command do 2 things:

 1. Start a dev server up.
-It'll automatically refresh when codes changed.
+It'll automatically refresh when codes change.
 2. Create a https tunnel connected to a _https://xxx.t.machinat.dev_ endpoint, so your local server can receive webhook requests from the chat platforms.

-Try talk to your bot on the chat platform when the server is running.
+Try talking to your bot on the chat platform when the server is running.
 A hello-world app should be working if you finish the setup.

 ## Manually Install

 :::tip
-The rest sections of this page is for creating your project by scratch.
+The rest of this page is for creating your project from scratch.
 You can skip if you choose to use the creator.
 :::